 There are several different riders you may be able to add to your policy.
 Still, you shouldn’t let an insurance agent upsell you on every possible rider without understanding the specifics of each benefit.
 Most riders will increase your premium and, subsequently, the insurance agent’s commission.

 First, look for a non-cancelable/guaranteed renewable policy.
 You also want to look for an own-occupation policy, sometimes labeled as “specialty-specific” or “tier 3 coverage”, which ensures that you’ll still be eligible for disability benefits even if you begin a new career in a different field.
 For example, if you’re a surgeon but can no longer perform surgery, you will still be paid even if you can become a professor earning six figures.

-Pro-Tip: There are only six companies that offer this definition of Total Disability to physicians, including Berkshire Life (a Guardian Company), Standard Insurance Company, Principal, Ameritas, MassMutual, and Ohio National - AKA The Big Six.
+Pro-Tip: There are only five companies that offer this definition of Total Disability to physicians, including Berkshire Life (a Guardian Company), Standard Insurance Company, Principal, Ameritas, and MassMutual – AKA The Big Five